Magnet and Specialty Programs

 (757)591-4700, Fax 596-7415

 Point Option This nontraditional program serves students who are capable of completing high school but who, in a regular high school, do not work up to their potential and who need a different environment to succeed in school.
-Chris Smith , Principal
+Stephanie Bean, Program Administrator , Principal

 813 Diligence Dr., Suite 100, 23606